Skip to main content

 }

-And finally we need to export all these functions (that is, making the functions available for other JavaScript files) so the last lines of game.js
+Finally, we need to export all these functions (making them available to other JavaScript files).
+The last lines of game.js should be:

 exports.createPack = createPack;